Ila-bura/C-est-la-V/README.md

 <img src="static/readme-images/readme-new-recipe-no-image-description.png" >
 </details>

-<details><summary>All the fields are duly filled in and the recipe is created.
+<details><summary>All the fields are duly filled in and the "Create Recipe" button is clicked.
 The user is redirected to the Recipes page, where the newly created recipe is showing as first in the list.
 A success message reading "Recipe added successfully" is displayed.
 The message disappears after 3 seconds.</summary>
 <img src="static/readme-images/readme-new-recipe-success.png" >
 </details>

 <details><summary>Recipe card: clicking on the newly created recipe opens the relevant recipe card.
-The name of the recipe creator is displayed as well as the date and time.
+The name of the recipe creator is displayed as well as the date and time when the recipe was created.
 The buttons to edit and delete the recipe are displayed.</summary>
 <img src="static/readme-images/readme-new-recipe-card-opened.png" >
 </details>